mb10-design/pwn.college_mahi/Digesting_Documentation.md

 ## What I learnt

-While searching for the wprd flag in manuals I used the command man -k flag.
+While searching for the word flag in manuals I used the command man -k flag.

 # Helpful Programs